OregonTech-AWallace/CST465Canvas/3-HTTP/1-HTTP Protocol.md

 - **200 OK:** Successful request.
 - **404 Not Found:** Resource not found.
 - **500 Internal Server Error:** Server encountered an error.
-*These are the most common for basic use cases, but there are MANY others
+*These are the most common for basic use cases, but there are **MANY** others

 ## Summary

-HTTP is a simple, stateless protocol that enables communication between clients and servers on the web.
+HTTP is a stateless protocol that enables communication between clients and servers on the web.
 Understanding its basics is essential for web development.